 As a result this digital edition provides the most authoritative text of these inquisitions.

 Detailed semantic markup has been added to make the content of the IPMs more readily accessible.
-(More information about this can be found here, and more will be published soon).
 The markup deals with:

 - document classification